Honda 1300

 The Honda 1300 is an automobile which was produced by Japanese manufacturer Honda from 1969 to 1972.
-The largest car ever manufactured by the company to that point, the front wheel drive 1300 was released as a sedan and coupé intended to compete primarily against Japanese automotive stalwarts such as the Toyota Corona, Mazda Capella, Mitsubishi Galant, and Nissan Bluebird.
-An ambitious project spearheaded by Soichiro Honda, it was plagued by engineering delays and high price compared to its competition.
-However, lessons learned from it would lead to the successful debut of the Civic in 1972 and the 1300's successor, the Honda Accord, in 1976.
+The largest car manufactured by the company to that point (above the S800 sport car), the front-wheel-drive 1300 was released as a sedan or a coupé, and was intended to compete primarily against other Japanese cars such as the Toyota Corona, Mazda Capella, Mitsubishi Galant, and Nissan Bluebird.
+An ambitious project spearheaded by Soichiro Honda, it was plagued by engineering delays and sold at a high price compared to its competition.
+However, lessons learned from it led to the successful debut of the Life kei car in 1971 and Civic subcompact car in 1972, and to the 1300/145's successors, the Accord and Prelude, in 1976 and 1978.

 History

-During development frequent changes, sometimes made on a daily basis, hampered production.
-Mr. Honda was adamant the engine needed to be air rather than water cooled, arguing that "since water-cooled engines eventually use air to cool the water, we can implement air cooling from the very beginning."
+Frequent changes of plan during development, sometimes made on a daily basis, hampered production.
+Mr. Honda was adamant the engine needed to be air rather than water cooled, arguing that "since water-cooled engines eventually use air to cool the water, we can implement air cooling from the very beginning.
+That will eliminate the problem of water leaks, and it will facilitate maintenance.
+The question here is how to reduce the loud noise characteristic of an air-cooled engine to a level commensurate with a water-cooled unit."